-Trillium Asset Management, LLC: Driving Growth of Sustainable Chemistry through an ESG Portfolio analysts.
-Their work involves identifying key issue areas for each of the 11 economic sectors covered across the ESG portfolio and diving deep into that analysis, identifying the key ESG issues, and determining what companies are doing to manage those risks.
+Emily Lethenstrom is an ESG specialist who has worked at Trillium Investments since 2007.
+In 2015 she took on the ESG role Trillium, with a goal of helping to shepherd ESG materiality analysis with Trillium's sector analysts.
+Their work involves identifying key issue areas for each of the 11 industry or subindustry areas covered across the ESG portfolio and diving deep into that analysis, identifying the key ESG issues, and determining what companies are doing to manage those risks.